DespotBob/Herstamac/README.md

     public class SlowFastStoppedStateMachineBuilder : MachineBuilder<SlowFastStoppedInternalState>
     {
-        /* Create some states to use in our state machine - The names are the most important thing really. */ public State<SlowFastStoppedInternalState> Moving = NewState("Moving");
+        /* Create some states to use in our state machine - The names are the most important thing really.
+There here inside this builder - just cos */ public State<SlowFastStoppedInternalState> Moving = NewState("Moving");
         public State<SlowFastStoppedInternalState> Slow = NewState("Slow");
         public State<SlowFastStoppedInternalState> Fast = NewState("Fast");